-This activity is designed to support students (and adults too!) with all that this new school year brings.
-The changes are happening fast, and there is still much unknown.
-This is an opportunity to slow down and emotionally process the changes internally.
+It offers an opportunity to slow down and emotionally process the changes internally.
 William Bridges (author of Managing Transitions) calls this internal process a “transition.”
-As we navigate the change, the transition starts with the feelings associated with losing something familiar, something we thought of as normal, or something we cared about.
+As we navigate the change, the first step is to connect with the feelings associated with losing something familiar, something we thought of as normal, or something we cared about.
 The activity can be adapted for your family or classroom.
-It is one way to build connection and community with your group.
+It is one way to build connection and community with your group, as you help young people to navigate newness.

 - Get a piece of paper and some crayons, markers, or colored pencils.